 - Introduction to Sociology (Required)

 - Sociological Theory (Required)

 - Social Structure and the Individual (Writing Intensive elective)

 - Sociology of Education (Graduate)

-I have published 14 peer-reviewed articles on a wide range of topics including education, social class, identity formation, social psychology, sports, stigma management, contemplative pedagogy, and the scholarship of teaching and learning (SoTL).
-My work has appeared in well-respected journals such as The Sociological Quarterly, Research in Higher Education, Symbolic Interaction, Sociological Forum, Teaching Sociology, and the Journal of Sport and Social Issues.
+My publications cover a wide range of topics including education, social class, identity formation, social psychology, sports, stigma management, contemplative pedagogy, and the scholarship of teaching and learning (SoTL).
+My work has appeared in journals such as The Sociological Quarterly, Research in Higher Education, Symbolic Interaction, Sociological Forum, Teaching Sociology, and the Journal of Sport and Social Issues.
 I have also compiled and edited two editions of Critical Pedagogy in the Sociology Classroom–a teaching resource guide published by the American Sociological Association.
 My latest article, in Symbolic Interaction, is titled, “A Sociology of No-Self: Applying Buddhist Social Theory to Symbolic Interaction.”